NethServer/ns8-docs/migration.rst

 #.
 Connect the NethServer 7 server to an existing new NethServer 8 cluster
    by entering the following fields:

+   - ``LDAP user domain``: Specify the new domain name for the user LDAP domain in NS8 (applicable only for OpenLDAP account providers).

    - ``NS8 leader node``: the host name or IP address of NethServer 8 cluster leader node